 - Choosing to pick up the orb which dropped after killing the final boss in Magic Sword turned your character into the new final boss.

-- In Sluggy Freelance, Bun-Bun took over just about every holiday this way in a years-long subplot.
-He's finally defeated when the groundhog shadow which is linked with Bun-bun kills and steals the position of the old year— a few seconds before 12:00 AM, New Year's Day, where the old year will officially die taking Bun-Bun with him.
-Bun-Bun then has to go and hit the in-plot Reset Button to save himself.
+- Starting with accidentally squashing the Easter Bunny, Bun-bun took over just about every holiday this way in a years-long subplot.
+He's finally defeated when the groundhog shadow which is linked with Bun-bun kills and steals the position of the old year — a few seconds before 12:00 AM, New Year's Day, where the old year will officially die, taking Bun-bun with him.
+Bun-bun then has to go and hit the in-plot Reset Button to save himself.

 - In this Wonderella strip Wonderella inherits a squad of ninja.